369th Infantry Regiment (United States): World War II

+After U.S. entry into World War II, the 369th Coast Artillery was transferred to Los Angeles, California, on 5 May 1942.
+It staged at Camp Stoneman, near Pittsburg, California from 1 June until 16 June, when it departed the San Francisco Port of Embarkation, arriving in Hawaii on 21 June.
+On 12 December 1943, the 369th Coast Artillery was broken up, with the headquarters and headquarters battery redesignated the Headquarters and Headquarters Battery, 369th Antiaircraft Artillery Group, the 1st Battalion as the 369th Antiaircraft Artillery Gun Battalion, and the 2nd Battalion as the 870th Antiaircraft Artillery Automatic Weapons Battalion.

+369th Infantry Regiment (Army of the United States)

-On 15 May 1942, the 369th Infantry Regiment was re-established as an element of the 93rd Infantry Division (Colored) in the Army of the United States; as a result, this iteration of the 369th Infantry does not have any lineal connection with the 15th New York established before World War I and that is still active in the present day.
+On 15 May 1942, the 369th Infantry Regiment was re-established as an element of the 93rd Infantry Division (Colored) in the Army of the United States; this iteration of the 369th Infantry does not have any lineal connection with the 15th New York established before World War I and that is still active in the present day.
 It was deployed overseas and participated in labor and security operations in the Southwest Pacific Area.
 The 369th, along with the rest of the 93rd Infantry Division, occupied Morotai in Dutch New Guinea from April to June 1945, seeing limited combat.
 The division redeployed to Zamboanga in the Philippines on 1 July 1945, where it conducted "mop up" patrols until the Japanese surrendered on 15 August.
 The 369th left the Philippines with the division on 17 January 1946, returning to the United States on 1 February.
 The unit was deactivated two days later.